4Catalyzer/flask-resty/docs/special_topics.rst

         # Only used for filtering
         is_deleted = fields.Boolean(load_only=True, dump_only=True)

-Filter-only fields will be validated but will not be returned in the response body.
+Filter-only fields will be validated when used as a filter but will not be returned in the response body.

 Recommendations for Larger Applications
 ---------------------------------------